codybartfast/ccfile/ReadMe.md

 string.

 `archive` is called when any write completes (including ReadOrWrite and Modify).
-The first arguement is the path to the new or updated file.
+The first argument is the path to the new or updated file.
 The second argument is the path to the backup file, or `null` if there is no backup file.